Top 15 Accounting APIs to Integrate with in 2026

 3. Sage Intacct API

-Sage Intacct is an enterprise-grade cloud financial management system owned by Sage, designed specifically for complex organizations with multi-entity structures, advanced reporting needs, and strict compliance requirements.
+Sage Intacct is an enterprise-grade cloud financial management system designed for complex organizations with multi-entity structures, advanced reporting, and strict compliance requirements.

-What it's good for: Enterprise SaaS platforms managing multi-entity structures and complex financial operations
+What it's good for: Enterprise SaaS platforms managing multi-entity structures, advanced approval workflows, and complex financial consolidation.

 Key features:

-- Multi-dimensional general ledger supporting unlimited custom dimensions for detailed reporting
+• Multi-dimensional general ledger supporting unlimited custom dimensions

 Example use case: A procurement SaaS platform integrates expense data across subsidiaries in different countries, automatically routes approvals based on entity-specific workflows, and generates consolidated financial reports for parent company dashboards.